In this article

 What We Monitor

-Every server in OpenMetal’s infrastructure includes integrated IPMI (Intelligent Platform Management Interface) and advanced remote management tools.
+Every server in OpenMetal’s infrastructure includes an integrated Baseboard Management Controller (BMC), the hardware component that provides remote management capabilities including IPMI protocol access, along with advanced remote management tools.
 These systems provide component-level visibility into:

 • Power supply health: Voltage levels, temperature, fan speed